Latex Mattress Buying Guide

 3.7.
 Warranty and Trial

-Trial periods generally vary from 30 days up to 200 days, depending on the mattress retailers so ensure you make the most of it and take advantage of sleep trial return periods.
+Trial periods generally vary from 30 days up to 200 days, depending on the mattress retailer.
+So ensure you make the most of it and take advantage of sleep trial return period is the mattress is not to your liking.

 Prices vary greatly depending on the brand, latex type, distribution model, etc.

-Mattresses from more established brands are generally more expensive than those from the younger ones.
-Some premium in-store latex mattresses can cost over $5-10,000 or more.
+Mattresses from well established brands are generally more expensive than those from recent entrants to the market.
+Some premium in-store latex mattresses can cost up to $5-10,000 or more.

-Some brands that offer 100% latex mattresses are Spindle , Zenhaven , and PlushBeds.
-Latex hybrid mattresses include the popular Casper, Leesa, Ghostbed, and the very affordable and comfortable Freedom Sleep mattress.
+Some brands that offer 100% latex mattresses are Spindle, Zenhaven and PlushBeds Latex hybrid mattresses include ones such as IDLE Sleep Natural Latex Hybrid and the very affordable and comfortable Awara mattress.

-However, most online retailers offer free trial periods so it’s no longer that big of a deal and the price is so much better compared to purchasing in a store as you end paying more than you would at an online store due to higher markups.
+However, most online retailers offer free trial periods so it’s no longer such a big deal and the price is so much better compared to purchasing in a store.

 Summary on Choosing a Latex Mattress

-In the end, you often get what you pay for, so choosing a 100% all natural latex mattress will cost more than a latex foam hybrid, but last you much longer and provide you with a much better overall value for your money.
+In the end, you often get what you pay for, so choosing a 100% all natural latex mattress will cost more than a latex foam hybrid, but it will last much longer and provide you with a much better overall value for your money.

-The recent boom in online mattress retailers also has lowered the cost of purchasing an all latex mattress significantly, with prices available online that are 20-25% cheaper than comparable models in a store.
+The recent boom in online mattress retailers has also significantly lowered the cost of purchasing an all latex mattress, with prices that are 20-25% lower compared to the prices of the mattresses in stores.

-If you have any questions, feel free to ask and we’ll do the best we can to help!
+If you have any questions, feel free to ask and we’ll do our best to answer them!

 Here Are Our Top Picks for Latex Mattresses: